BarbriSFCourseDetails

 The revised standard emphasizes scientific research and clinical practice guidelines as well as calling for increased judicial scrutiny of expert testimony.
 Commentators suggest that the new standard requires more reliance on what they describe as objective scientific evidence, national guidelines, and impartial assessments.
 The new standard, however, does not completely jettison customary practice.
 Nor does it ignore that novel, complex, and emergency situations arise for which no definitive guidelines exist.

-Listen as our panel, which includes an experienced medical malpractice expert as well as practitioners, discusses how the new restatement will impact how attorneys and experts will explain to juries the standard of care, whether it was breached, and whether that breach caused the plaintiff's injuries.
+Listen as a physician expert witness and a plaintiff's medical malpractice lawyer discuss the impact of the new restatement on how attorneys and experts will explain to juries the standard of care, whether it was breached, and whether that breach caused the plaintiff's injuries.

 Presented By